 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-Now that we’ve got the basics cover, let get right into the topic with some more detailed information
+Now that we’ve got the basics covered, let’s get right into the topic with some more detailed information

-- In the first half of this article we will covered the market and growing opportunities for cosmetics brands
+- In the first half of this article, we will cover the market and growth opportunities for cosmetics brands

 Why should you enter the Chinese Cosmetics Market?